pxlrbt/wordpress-notifier/README.md

 ## Usage

-### Create a Notifier
+### Create a notifier instance

-Create a new Notifier instance globally.
+Create a new notifier instance globally.
 This __must__ be called on every page load since it automatically registers hooks for printing the admin notices.
-Afterwards you can create simple noticies by using Notifiers static methods.
+Afterwards you can create simple noticies by using notifiers static methods.

 ```php
 Notifier::getInstance();